Avoid Call a Plumber! Discover How to Address Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most common plumbing problems are dripping taps and toilets that run, clogged drains, and low water pressure.
+The most frequent plumbing issues are dripping water from faucets, blocked drains, and low water pressure.

-You will need a few important tools, such as a plunger, adjustable wrench, pipe wrench, Teflon tape and the screwdriver.
+You’ll need some important tools, such as the plunger, an adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?